smnikitin/full_factorial-DOE-2x2/README.md

 ## 🙌 Credits

 Created with 💻 using Python.
-Inspired by tutorials and open-source contributions from the computer vision community.
+Inspired by open-source tutorials and the broader Python development community.

 ---

 ## 🤝 Contributing

-Pull requests, feature suggestions, and issues are welcome!
+Pull requests, suggestions, and feedback are welcome!
 Let’s make this project even better together. ✨